 Representatives and Observers commented as follows on the proposal regarding the use of external EQ reviewers:

-Mr. N. James questioned whether an external EQ reviewer could apply the same level of competence regarding client and insight into the firm’s policies or procedures.
+Mr. N. James questioned whether an external EQ reviewer could display the same level of competence regarding the client and insight into the firm’s policies or procedures as an internal EQ reviewer.

 Ms. Ovuka agreed, noting that an external EQ reviewer may not have sufficient stature within the firm.
 She noted that the need to use an external party may indicate that the requirements are too stringent.